 Each participating individual received a feedback report, shared in a 1-1 coaching session that summarized:

 - Preferred talent pool (People Manager, Networker, Specialist) as suggested by competency performance.

 - Saville Wave, Emotional Intelligence Profile and Learning Styles Questionnaire results.

 - What this meant for current or future roles.

-- A draught talent development plan to implement in the workplace.
+- A draft talent development plan to implement in the workplace.

-- Since completing the talent centres, six participants have been promoted within NGN, and two of them have taken positions on the senior management team.
+- Since completing the talent centers, six participants have been promoted within NGN, and two of them have taken positions on the senior management team.

 - 78% of candidates had a better understanding of their strengths and development areas.

-- Data from the talent centres resulted in a professional development programme, influencing its planning, content and approach.
+- Data from the talent centers resulted in a professional development program, influencing its planning, content and approach.